 A high school diploma or GED is the minimum requirement to start an occupation as Construction Laborer.
 Typically, the position of a construction laborer is not required to have formal training.
 In most cases, they will receive on-the-job training from the employer.

-Based on the job and the experience, the range will vary quite a bit.
-According to the Bureau of Labor Statistics, the median income for Construction Laborer in 2019 was $17.31/hour or $36,000 a year.
-The job market for Construction Laborer over the next ten years looks to grow by 11%.
-Compensation and pay can vary based on your local city and state.
+It will vary quite a bit depending on the position and experience you have.
+According to the Bureau of Labor Statistics, the median salary for Construction Laborer in 2019 was $17.31/hour or $36,000 a year.
+Over the next ten years, the job market for Construction Laborer is expected to grow at a rate of 11%.
+Salaries and earnings may vary depending on your local town and state.